 Can't find an answer to your question?

-The PG-Cert in Digital and Collaborative Learning is a blended learning programme and attendance at the first two block courses is a requirement of the learning and the regulations.
-It is not possible to complete the programme by distance learning alone (it is not approved for this mode of delivery by NZQA).
+The Postgraduate Certificate in Digital and Collaborative Learning is a blended learning programme and attendance at the block sessions is a requirement of the learning and the regulations.
 In exceptional circumstances, where a student is prevented from attending a block course by unforeseen circumstances, it may be possible to provide alternative arrangements, subject to the circumstances and suitable evidence being provided.

 Because this programme focuses on contemporary research, we are always updating the content to be as relevant as possible.
 For this reason it is not always possible to outline specific topics for an upcoming intake, however, here are examples of topics we have covered on each course in the past: